 Assign the Right People

-You must assign the right people to your sales team to ensure that the sales cycle reaches a closing deal without a hitch.
+You must assign the right people to your sales team to ensure the sales cycle reaches a closing deal without a hitch.
 First, your sales reps must love their jobs or at least enjoy what they are doing.
 If your sales team is stacked with people that would rather be doing anything else, your clients will feel it.
 Your team should also have good customer relationship management skills.

 You also need to assign roles.
 First, think about who might be an effective team manager.
 They must know how to direct the buying process and ensure everything runs smoothly.